Yomguithereal/mnemonist/dynamic-array.md

 title: DynamicArray
 ---

-The `DynamicArray` is an abstract class representing a JavaScript typed arra, ysuch as the `Int32Array`, that can grow dynamically (at a typical *1.5* rate).
+The `DynamicArray` is an abstract class representing a JavaScript typed array, such as the `Int32Array`, but able to grow dynamically (at a typical *1.5* rate).

 It is a very useful structure when you don't know the size of your typed array beforehand and is quite memory-efficient (typed arrays are really lean compared to an `Array` and you'll be able to store billions of entries while such an `Array` would crash your engine).